Understanding Iodine Deficiency

 What is the recommended amount of iodine?

-Health experts recommend that men consume around 150 mcg (micrograms) of iodine, and women consume between 220 to 290 mcg of iodine daily.
-Women may need to consume higher amounts of iodine during pregnancy or if they have preexisting conditions affecting iodine levels.
+Health experts recommend that men consume around 150 mcg (micrograms) of iodine, and women need to consume 150mcg, but may require up to 290 mcg of iodine during different life stages, such as pregnancy.

 What are the Symptoms of Iodine Deficiency?

 Those with iodine deficiency may not always experience symptoms.
-Symptoms of hypothyroidism related to iodine deficiency may not manifest for years after a person develops the condition.
+Symptoms of hypothyroidism related to iodine deficiency may not manifest right away.
 A goiter (an enlarged thyroid) is one of the most common physical symptoms of iodine deficiency.

 Those with moderate to severe iodine deficiency may also experience the following symptoms: